background

 One of the primary incentives for companies to pursue M&A in the first place is to generate synergies across the long run, which can result in a wide scope of potential benefits.

-If a company worth $150m acquires another smaller-sized company that is worth $50m – yet post-combination, the combined company is valued at $250m, then the implied synergy value comes out to $50m.
+For example, suppose a company worth $150 million acquires another smaller-sized company that is worth $50 million—yet post-combination—the combined company is valued at $250 million.

 What are Revenue Synergies?